NarinHan/OS_HW4/README.md

 >>-o : produces to the output to FILE.
 By default, the output must be printed to the standard output.

->you should pass the address of target directory
+>>you should also pass the address of target directory